ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 In a **group simple contest** rather than overall **victory** going to the side with the plurality of **victories**, each side scores a number of **outcome points** (OPs) for their side on a **victory**.
 The number of **RPs** is determined by the table below (see §9.2.3.1).
 After all the exchange have been concluded, your GM uses the the difference in **outcome points** between the two groups and table §9.2.3.2 to determine the **degree of victory or defeat**

-Depending on which approach seems to grow from the story, your GM may assign **consequences of defeat** or **benefits of victory** from **group simple contests** to the entire group, or to individual members who performed either especially well, or especially poorly.
+Depending on which approach seems to grow from the story, your GM may assign **consequences** or **benefits** from **group simple contests** to the entire group, or to individual members who performed either especially well, or especially poorly.
 Your GM should default to rewarding or penalizing everyone.
 Your GM should resort to individualized repercussions or benefits only when a group reward defies dramatic credibility, or when competition within the group is a pivotal dramatic issue.

 #### 9.3.3.1 GROUP SIMPLE CONTEST TABLE